Westchester County Business Journal: Small Business Report- Public relations and Social Media

 It is no longer a question of “Should my business be active in social media?” but rather, “What social media strategy is my business implementing this year?”

 Businesses that are most successful with social media are those who see it for what it is; not a direct sales tool, but rather, a new form of selling through the art of ‘not selling.’
-Social Media fans are coming to your Facebook business fan page to get an entirely unique experience, one that cannot be found in print, email newsletters, or even your web site.
-Company’s that embrace this form of brand-building within their larger marketing budgets will be satisfied with the results and ROI.
+Social Media fans are coming to your Facebook business fan page to get an entirely unique experience, one that cannot be found in print, email newsletters, or even your website.

 Social Media is only one component of a comprehensive marketing strategy.
-The most innovative companies with successful marketing campaigns today are combining social media, Public Relations, marketing communications, event sponsorship and corporate social responsibility initiatives into their marketing plans.
-They leverage all of these marketing opportunities to cross-promote and further build their brand.
+The most innovative companies with successful marketing campaigns today are combining social media, public relations, marketing communications, event sponsorship, and corporate social responsibility initiatives into their marketing plans.
+They leverage all of these emerging marketing opportunities to cross-promote and further build their brand.

-Kris Ruby is President of Ruby Media Group, a premiere Public Relations and Social Media Agency serving Westchester and Fairfield County.
-For more information, please visit www.rubymediagroup.com
+Kris Ruby is President of Ruby Media Group, a premiere Public Relations and Social Media Marketing Agency serving Westchester and Fairfield County.
+For more information, please visit https://rubymediagroup.com

 Date of publication: Westchester County Business Journal, February 21, 2012